Zettafi/block-crawler/docs/user-guide/nft-command.rst

 .. warning::

     Running the `crawl` or `tail` commands more than once for the same block will cause inaccuracies in the NFT data.
-The `load` command is the only NFT command which is idempotent.
+The `load` and `force` commands are the only NFT commands which are idempotent.

 Data Version
 ------------